-No. 72 Nanxiang Second Road, Huangpu District Guangzhou, 510700 People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)
+No. 72 Nanxiang Second Road, Huangpu District Guangzhou, 510700

+People's Republic of China

+(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)
-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered American depositary shares, each representing ЕН The Nasdaq Global Market two Class A ordinary shares, par value US\$0.0001 per share Class A ordinary shares, par value US\$0.0001 The Nasdaq Global Market per share

-Not for trading, but only in connection with the listing on the Nasdaq Global Market of American depository shares, each representing two Class A ordinary shares

-Securities registered or to be registered pursuant to Section 12(g) of the Act:

-None (Title of Class)

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-None (Title of Class)

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
+Securities registered or to be registered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class Symbol(s) on which registered American depositary shares, each representing EΗ The Nasdaq Global Market two Class A ordinary shares, par value US\$0.0001 per share Class A ordinary shares, par value US\$0.0001 The Nasdaq Global Market\ per share\ Not for trading, but only in connection with the listing on the Nasdaq Global Market of American depository shares, each representing two Class A ordinary shares Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class) Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
 As of December 31, 2021, there were 113,860,197 ordinary shares outstanding, comprised of (i) 73,723,637 Class A ordinary shares (excluding Class A ordinary shares issued to the depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plans), par value of US\$0.0001 per share, and (ii) 40,136,560 Class B ordinary shares outstanding, par value of US\$0.0001 per share.
 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes \Box No \boxtimes

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
+Yes \, \text{No} \, \text{No} \, \text{S} If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes □ No ⊠ Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.
 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or an emerging growth company.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Emerging growth company \times not to use the extended transition period for complying with any new or revised financial accounting standards^{\dagger} provided pursuant to Section 13(a) of the Exchange Act. \Box
+Large accelerated filer Accelerated filer